cyberphor/knowledge-base/cloud/azure/infrastructure/logical/resource-manager/rbac/README.md

 **Azure RBAC Roles**
 Azure RBAC roles are used to manage access to resources across Azure.
 Access can be defined at different scopes (e.g., management groups, subscriptions, resource groups, and resources).

-*Where are Azure RBAC Security Principals defined and/or stored if not in Entra ID?*
-* Security principals include user accounts, groups, service principals, and managed identities.
-* Users and groups are Entra ID resources and therefore stored in Entra ID

 ### Built-in Role Definitions
 Azure includes built-in role definitions such as: Reader, Contributor, User Access Administrator, and Owner.